wesleyting/wesleyting/README.md

 ### Glad to see you here!
 I'm a full-stack developer with a passion for building robust and efficient systems.
-I have years of experience in freelancing and work, which has helped me hone my skills and become the developer I am today.
+My years of experience in freelancing and work, which has helped me hone my skills and become the developer I am today.

 My expertise lies in developing both client-facing apps and websites, as well as creating cutting-edge backends to support them.
 I specialize in designing systems that are not only powerful, but also light and synchronized.
 I believe in creating functional yet beautiful systems that enhance user experience and efficiency.